The convexity radius of a Riemannian manifold: Construction of compact manifolds with arbitrarily small

 \section{Construction of compact manifolds with $\frac{r(M)}{\inj(M)}$ arbitrarily small}

-According to the characterizations of the injectivity and convexity radiuses in the previous section, $r(M) = \frac{1}{2}\inj(M)$ whenever $r_f(M) = \frac{1}{2}r_c(M)$.
-Gulliver's examples \cite{Gulliver1975} of compact manifolds with focal points but no conjugate points show that this latter equality may fail to hold.
+According to the characterizations of the injectivity and convexity radiuses in the preceding section, $r(M) = \frac{1}{2}\inj(M)$ whenever $r_f(M) = \frac{1}{2}r_c(M)$.
+Gulliver's examples of compact manifolds with focal points but no conjugate points show that this latter equality may fail to hold \cite{Gulliver1975}.

-\begin{theorem}[Gulliver] Let $(M,g)$ be a compact Riemannian manifold with a hyperbolic metric.
+\begin{theorem}[Gulliver] Let $(M,g)$ be a compact Riemannian manifold with constant sectional curvature $-1$.
 Suppose $p \in M$ satisfies $\inj(p) \geq 1.7$.
 Then there exists a Riemannian metric $h$ on $M$ that agrees with $g$ except on a $g$-ball $B_R = B(p,R)$ of radius $R = 1.7$ and that satisfies the following:

 (i) $r_c(M,h) = \infty$; and

 (ii) $r_f(B_R,h|_{B_R}) < \infty$.

 The Riemannian manifold $(B_R,h|_{B_R})$ depends only on the dimension of $M$. \end{theorem}